plone/training/mastering-plone/zpt_2.rst

     The class ``template-summary_view`` tells us that the name of the view (but not necessarily the name of the template) is ``summary_view``.
 So we could search all :file:`*.zcml`-Files for ``name="summary_view"`` or search all templates called :file:`summary_view.pt` and probably find the view and also the corresponding template.
 But only probably because it would not tell us if the template is already being overridden.

     A foolproof way to verify your guess is to modify the template and reload the page.
-If your modification shows up you obviously found the correct file.
+If your modification shows up you must have found the correct file.

 2. The safest method is using :py:mod:`plone.app.debugtoolbar`.
     We already have it in our buildout and only need to install it.